Option A — environment variables

 Logging In

-Authenticate gtasks with your Google account using OAuth2.
-Token stored securely in system keyring.
+Authenticate gtasks with your Google account over OAuth2.
+Set client credentials via environment variables or a config file; tokens stay in the system keyring.

 Prerequisites